xebia-functional/nine-cards-backend/README.md

 2. **Client signup in NCBE.**
    The *Client* sends a HTTP request to the NCBE's endpoint `POST {apiRoot}/login`, to register in it.
-   This request carries (as a JSon object in the body entity) three fields:
+   This request carries (as a JSON object in the body entity) three fields:
    * the `email` that serves as an external identifier for the user running the client,
    * the `androidId`, that identifies the Android device in which the user is running the client application, and
    * the `idToken` that the client received from the GAC in Step 1.

    If the request succeeds, the NCBE records the client's user and device and returns a response to the client app.
-   The response carries (in a Json object in the request body) two fields: a `sessionToken`, and an `apiKey`.
+   The response carries (in a JSON object in the request body) two fields: a `sessionToken` and an `apiKey`.
    * The `sessionToken` is a unique identifier of the user within the NCBE instead of the user's email.
    * The `apiKey` is the private cryptographic key that the client uses after signup to authenticate in the NCBE.